Archiving personal data on "lagoon" server

 NFS (preferred on Linux): /itet-stor/USERNAME/lagoon_archive or /srv/beegfs01/archive/USERNAME

-Samba or MS Windows Network Map: \\itet-stor\USERNAME\lagoon_archive or S:\lagoon_archive
+Samba or MS Windows mapped network drive: \\itet-stor\USERNAME\lagoon_archive or S:\lagoon_archive

 Notes, read carefully

 Please follow these rules when storing data in the lagoon archive:

 - Move small files (e.g. only a few kB per file) in to larger archive files (e.g. zip-archives, tarballs (.tar.gz) etc.)